VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 In practice, we often change the section `system`, `systemfont`, and devfonts sections for a specific project.
-Therefore, the samples in this section will only gives the changed sections.
+Therefore, the samples in this section will only give the changed sections.

 The following sample runtime configuration comes from the `MiniGUI.cfg` used by `mGUXDemo`: